 We take bullying very seriously.
 We help to prevent bullying of all students including those with SEND by the application of the Behaviour Management Policy, Equality Plan and the Anti-Bullying Policy which are available on the SBS Policies page.

 Joining the school and moving on

-We begin to prepare young people for transition into the next stage of their education or training through a tight system of liaison and information sharing with our partner Primaries, KS3 and KS4 teachers and then KS4 and KS5 teachers.
-This is supported by the Inclusion team and the Pastoral Support team
+We begin to prepare young people for transition into the next stage of their education or training through a tight system of liaison and information sharing with our partner primary schools, KS3 and KS4 teachers and then KS4 and KS5 teachers.
+This is supported by the Inclusion team and the Pastoral Support team.

-If you are concerned about your child, please contact the SENCO or one of the Deputy Inclusion co-ordinators 01235 814444 or via email to the addresses listed above.
+If you are concerned about your child, please contact the SENDCO or one of the Deputy Inclusion co-ordinators 01235 814444 or via email@example.com

-If you would like to feedback, including compliments and concerns about SEN provision, we aim to respond within 48 hours.
+If you would like to give any feedback, including compliments and concerns about SEND provision, we aim to respond within 48 hours.

-If you would like impartial advice please contact SENDIASS Oxfordshire (formerly Parent Partnership).
+If you would like impartial advice please contact (formerly Parent Partnership) via the link here

 Oxfordshire’s Local Offer contains lots of information for parents.
 St Birinus School has contributed to the County’s Local Offer and has adopted new guidance and systems.

 There is a Parent Guide to the SEND code of practice produced by the Department for Education which is linked here